9 Practical Ways to Boost Ecommerce Customer Engagement

 • Engage customers 24×7 – Bots are available round the clock to engage customers and answer their common queries instantly.
 They are easily scalable and reduce the number of support tickets.

-• Predict user intent – AI-powered chatbots have the capability to detect intent and follow up with relevant conversation flows to engage and delight customers.
+• Predict user intent – AI-powered chatbots have the capability to detect intent and follow up with relevant conversation flows to engage.

 Forrester research shows that 53% of customers are likely to abandon an online purchase if they can’t find a quick answer to their question.
 Hence, offering self-service options is extremely vital.

-By offering self-service options such as FAQs on your website, you’ll provide prospects with everything they need while they’re browsing on your site—and reduce the number of tickets and phone calls that could hamper the agents’ productivity.
+Offering self-service options such as FAQs on your website, you’ll provide prospects with everything they need while they’re browsing on your site, reduce the number of tickets and phone calls that could hamper the agents’ productivity.

 Besides this benefit, there are various tools available that work together with AI technology like Drift or Hubbot that streamline online conversations between an AI support agent and one-click problem resolutions delivered straight away at point-of-contact – win-win scenario!